Eldelshell/JobHunter/README.md

 You'll need Java Version 8_20 or later.

-Download the file `jobhunter-X.X.X-exec.jar` from the Release page and double click on it.
+Download the file `jobhunter-X.X.X-exec.jar` from the [releases](https://github.com/Eldelshell/JobHunter/releases) page and double click on it.

 ### Custom Installation